michaelchen-lab/caft-llm/README.md

 ## Contributing

 We welcome community contributions to `caft-llm`.
 Feel free to open an issue or submit a pull request.
-If you have any questions or would like to collaborate, please reach out at michaelchenkj@gmail.com.
+If you have any questions or wish to collaborate, please contact michaelchenkj@gmail.com.

 ## Acknowledgements